 The endometrium is the lining of the uterus, a hollow, muscular organ in a woman's pelvis.
 The uterus is where a fetus grows.
 In most nonpregnant women, the uterus is about 3 inches long.
 The lower, narrow end of the uterus is the cervix, which leads to the vagina.

 Anatomy of the female reproductive system.
 The organs in the female reproductive system include the uterus, ovaries, fallopian tubes, cervix, and vagina.
 The uterus has a muscular outer layer called the myometrium and an inner lining called the endometrium.

 Cancer of the endometrium is different from cancer of the muscle of the uterus, which is called sarcoma of the uterus.
 See the PDQ summary on Uterine Sarcoma Treatment for more information.

-Taking tamoxifen for breast cancer or taking estrogen alone (without progesterone) can affect the risk of developing endometrial cancer.
+Taking tamoxifen for breast cancer or taking estrogen alone (without progesterone) can increase the risk of endometrial cancer.

-These and other symptoms may be caused by endometrial cancer.
-Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+These and other signs and symptoms may be caused by endometrial cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - Bleeding or discharge not related to menstruation (periods).